 The developer can visually validate their results as well as use evaluation metrics to identify improvements or confirm that the feature is ready to be merged into the master (i.e., the vehicle adjusts to the posted limit every time).

-Learn more about the ways that Unity is used for AD simulation in our whitepaper: Top 5 Ways Real-Time 3D Is Revolutionizing the Automotive Product Lifecycle.
+Check out Unity Industrial Collection or learn more about the ways that Unity is used for AD simulation in our whitepaper: Top 5 Ways Real-Time 3D Is Revolutionizing the Automotive Product Lifecycle.